anthonyspiteri/terraform/project_otosukeru/README.md

-# Project Ōtosukēru
+﻿# Project Ōtosukēru

 ![enter image description here](https://sociorocketnewsen.files.wordpress.com/2017/12/gp-41.png)

 ## Description
-Deploys Veeam Backup Proxy VMs to vSphere and configures them in Veeam Backup & Replication.
+The aim of this project, is to have Veeam Proxies automtically deployed and configured for ephemeral use by Veeam Backup & Replication jobs.
+It has the ability to deploy Veeam Backup Proxy VMs to vSphere and configures them in Veeam Backup & Replication and also the ability to remove the configuration and destory the VMs.
+A pre and post script can be configured within the Veeam Job and run everytime the job is executed.

 There is a master PowerShell script that executes all the code as does the following: